aganyo360/Nyumbani/readme.md

 </code>

 <p> Checks if the program is run with the correct number of command-line arguments.
 It expects one argument, the port number.
-ignore this statement: also this part
+ignore this statement: also this part,,
 </p>

 ## Socket Creation: